GUURU for Developers

 You can use it to test your implementation before configuring the webhook.

-In the example below the X-Guuru-Hmac-Sha256 is computed with the secret secr3t as an example.
-Never use this secret or any other weak one in production.
+as an example.
+Never use this or any other weak secret in production.

 curl -X POST -H 'Content-Type: application/json' \

--H 'X-Guuru-Event: chatRated' \
+-H 'X-Guuru-Event: chat-rated' \

--H 'X-Guuru-Hmac-Sha256: 97f4fa22d350e6208c2e3ac56ab9ce6277412c5595c95ede77c4b8464df7c365' \
+-H 'X-Guuru-Hmac-Sha256: 661dc72784376f80296f93790146a60d6b703b0faca466ebfaaf783787a47114' \

 -d '{